syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Linux.md

 {% endhighlight %}

-## Steps to convert HTML to PDF in .NET Core application on Linux.
+## Steps to convert HTML to PDF in .NET Core application on Linux

 Step 1: Execute the following command in the Linux terminal to create a new .NET Core Console application.